 - How to track and spend administrative funds.

-- If the LCC has locally-raised money or plans to raise funds, discuss what the LCC plans to use them for and if they are to be spent on a project, when and how LCC members will be reimbursed for project expenses.
+- If the LCC has locally-raised money or plans to raise funds, discuss what the LCC plans to use them for if they are to be spent on a project, when and how will LCC members be reimbursed for project expenses.

 Tracking Revenues and Expenditures

-An LCC’s revenues and expenditures should be tracked by both the municipal officer and the LCC itself.
+An LCC’s revenues and expenditures should be tracked by both the municipal fiscal officer and the LCC.
 The LCC should review any municipal accounting reports to compare revenue and expenditure records, verify account balance and interest earned, and any other important information that will help all parties carry out financial activities effectively.

 If an LCC raises local funds or wishes to use interest earned towards a council program, it is especially important for the LCC and the municipality to establish a way to track different kinds of funds within the LCC’s account.
 The LCC Program statute (M.G.L. c.10, s.58) states that municipalities shall establish “a revolving account which shall be kept separate and apart from all other monies” for the LCC “in which shall be deposited all receipts from the state arts lottery fund…and any other receipts or donations to the local or regional cultural council authorized by law” and that “all such funds, including interest earned thereon, may be expended at the direction of the local or regional cultural council, without further appropriation.”

-Municipal treasurers and accountants should follow their normal procedures for setting up and tracking revolving fund activity and are encouraged to call Mass Cultural Council or their Department of Revenue (DOR) Bureau of Accounts field representative if they have questions.
+Municipal treasurers and accountants should follow their normal procedures for setting up and tracking revolving fund activity.
+They are encouraged to call Mass Cultural Council or their Department of Revenue (DOR) Bureau of Accounts field representative if they have questions.
 According to DOR, the statute directs that all revenue be credited to the LCC account, including gifts and interest, which would otherwise be segregated.
-Expenditures from the LCC revolving fund must be approved through the local warrant process.
+Expenditures from the LCC revolving account must be approved through the local warrant process.